danioprea/coffee_quality_python_analysis/README.md

 - sklearn - for linear regression modeling and k-Means clustering
 - statsmodel - for stationarity testing and time series analysis (Dickey-Fuller Test)

+## Storyboard

+The findings of this analysis can be found here.
+The storyboard doesn’t contain every step I took as part of the analysis—only those relevant to the final results.